alsmola/graphgrc/nist80053/cm-2.md

-# CM-2 - Baseline Configuration
+# NIST 800-53v5 - CM-2 - Baseline Configuration
 - Develop, document, and maintain under configuration control, a current baseline configuration of the system; and
 - Review and update the baseline configuration of the system:
 -